raykrishardi/kubernetes-the-hard-way/docs/12-configure-pod-networking.md

-# Provisioning Pod Network
+# Provisioning Pod Networking with CNI (CNI is configured in each worker nodes)

 We chose to use CNI - [weave](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) as our networking option.
+CNI is configured in kubelets because each time the kubelet/CRI create a pod and network NS, need to call the CNI plugins to create the bridge network for pod-to-pod communication.

 ### Install CNI plugins

-Download the CNI Plugins required for weave on each of the worker nodes - `worker-1` and `worker-2`
+Download the CNI Plugins/scripts (e.g. bridge, host-local, vlan, ipvlan, etc) required for weave on each of the worker nodes - `worker-1` and `worker-2`

 `wget https://github.com/containernetworking/plugins/releases/download/v0.7.5/cni-plugins-amd64-v0.7.5.tgz`